Teófilo Stevenson: Retirement

+Later life

-In 1999, Stevenson was arrested for an altercation incident at Miami International Airport where, before boarding a United Airlines chartered jet of the Cuban national boxing team, he allegedly headbutted a 41-year-old United Airlines ticket counter employee, knocking him off several teeth in the process.
+In 1999, Stevenson was arrested for an altercation incident at Miami International Airport where, before boarding a United Airlines chartered jet of the Cuban national boxing team, he allegedly headbutted a 41-year-old United Airlines ticket counter employee, knocking out several of his teeth.
 According to Stevenson, an "agitator" approached him at the airport shouting insults against the Cuban government.
 Stevenson failed to attend the subsequent court proceedings, having travelled to Havana after his release from custody while on bail.
 The Cuban state newspaper Trabajadores blamed what it described as the "Miami mafia" (i.e. Cuban exiles, whose vast diaspora reside in Florida) for provoking the incident, alleging that the Cuban American National Foundation organised a public gathering to abuse Stevenson when he returned to Miami airport after his arrest.
 The newspaper believed that the motives for the alleged provocation were somehow to cast a shadow upon a Cuban sports star.

 Death

 Stevenson died on 11 June 2012 of a heart attack in Havana at the age of 60.
 It was first reported by Cuban state media, stating "the Cuban sporting family was moved today by the passing of one of the greatest of all time".

-It had been reported earlier by an anonymous sports official that Stevenson had suffered a heart attack.
 He was survived by his two children.

 A forthcoming documentary by Brin-Jonathan Butler, Split Decision, contains the last known interview with Stevenson.